cmaujean/dashing-github-stats/README.markdown

 ## Setup

-1. Copy the contents of the jobs, widgets and public folder contents into the (you guessed it) the jobs, widgets and assets/images folders in your dashing project and the github.yml and LICENSE files into the root of your dashing project (rsync works well for this.)
+1. Copy the contents of the jobs, widgets and assets/images folder contents into the (you guessed it) the jobs, widgets and assets/images folders in your dashing project and the github.yml and LICENSE files into the root of your dashing project (rsync works well for this.)